 About RCD Project Tracker

-This project is funded by the California Department of Conservation and individual Resource Conservation Districts.
+This project was initiated by funding from the California Department of Conservation and continues to be funded by individual Resource Conservation Districts.